Create Your Event Book a Demo Sign in

 Setting prices is one of the most important decisions academic conference organizers have to make.

-For all conferences, there are two factors to consider – the conference costs you will incur by hosting the event, and the revenue you plan to generate.
+For all conferences, there are two factors to consider, the conference costs you will incur by hosting the event, and the revenue you plan to generate.
 Every cost and revenue generated should be tracked in your event budget and communicated with your organizing committee through regular updates.

 In this article, we will dive into the details of both conference costs and revenue and provide a method to help you determine how much you need to charge participants for your academic conference.
-An accompanying Excel spreadsheet is also provided for free.
+An accompanying Excel spreadsheet Template is also provided for free.

 The first thing that any conference organizing committee needs to do is calculate the average costs associated with hosting the conference.

 Before these expenses can be estimated, it’s important to know whether the event will be in-person, virtual, or hybrid as event costs will vary significantly based on the chosen format.
-For each cost detailed below, find the unit cost per participant when relevant.
-This will allow you later to create different attendance scenarios.

 When choosing your event venue, it’s important to know what the rental includes.
 On top of the fee for renting the space, does the venue charge extra for audio/visual equipment like speakers, microphones, projectors, screens or are these included in the price?
 Does the venue provide tables, chairs and podiums, or are these items that you’ll need to rent separately?